-There is a low risk of human West Nile Virus infection at this time.
+The risk of human West Nile Virus infection is increasing.

 Prevention: When outdoors between dusk and dawn, cover skin with lightly colored lose fitting clothing and use mosquito repellent with DEET, picaridin or oil of lemon eucalyptus.
 When applying repellent, always follow the directions on the product label.
 Get rid of standing water around your home in pet bowls, flower pots, old tires, baby pools and toys.
 Water that is allowed to stagnate for three or four days becomes a breeding ground for mosquitoes.
 Make sure your doors and windows have tightly fitting screens and repair any tears or other openings.
 Keep weeds and grass cut short and keep gutters clean and free of debris.